 Enhance your career prospects while growing as an administrator.

-If you have been thinking about taking your career as an educator in a new direction, or perhaps you want to take on an education administration role for your school or district, then you need an online certificate program that will help you do just that — like the Administrative Certification and Endorsement programs at University of the Cumberlands.
+If you have been thinking about taking your career as an educator in a new direction, or perhaps you want to take on an education administration role for your school or district, then you need a School Administration Certificate Online program that will help you do just that — like the Administrative Certification and Endorsement programs at University of the Cumberlands.

-At Cumberlands, all of our school administrator education, and administrative certification programs are designed to accommodate educators who aspire to work in an administrative or content-specific role.
-These Kentucky-based online education administrative certifications provide practitioners with the knowledge, experience, and dispositions needed to guide schools and communities into the future.
+At Cumberlands, all our School Administrator Certification programs are designed to accommodate educators who aspire to work in an administrative or content-specific role.
+Our Kentucky-based School Administration Certificate Online programs provide practitioners with the knowledge, experience, and dispositions needed to guide schools and communities into the future.

 Anchor: Stats